sipeed/sipeed_wiki/docs/hardware/en/maixIII/ax-pi/faq_axpi.md

       <img src="./../../../zh/maixIII/assets/faq_sawtooth.jpg" width=48%>
 </html>

-A：Because of the because of the different batches of products, the configuration for screen is different, replace the `dtb` file in `/boot/` folder.
+A：Because of the because of the different batches of screen, the configuration for screen is different, replace the `dtb` file in `/boot/` folder to apply the screen.
+Make sure not use the wrong configuration file for a long time, which will burn the screen.
+Read []

 ```bash
 ls /boot/